 Wherever you go, there you are.

 There is a difference between not liking yourself and accepting that, and not liking what you see and hating that.
 You are enough and ok as you are, faults and all.
 Self acceptance is a refusal to be in an adversarial relationship to yourself.
 Even if you can’t like yourself all the time, you should not hate yourself.
 It’s a commitment to being on your own side and not being your own enemy.
 This is a useful state of mind as you are in a relationship with yourself 24 hours a day for as long as you live.

 The curious paradox is when I accept myself just as I am, then I can change. – Carl Rogers

-A strategy for self improvement is not beating yourself up and clearly it is more effective to accept and learn to like who you are.
-Think about what you want to change in your life; for instance maybe take up some exercise not because you feel ugly but because you want to enjoy the process of getting fit.
+A strategy for self improvement is not beating yourself up.
+Clearly it is more effective to work on accepting and learning to like who you are.
+Think about what you want to change in your life; for instance maybe take up some exercise not because you feel ugly but because you want to enjoy the process of getting fit?
 Think of a way that a good friend treats you, they’ll hold space and not necessarily try and fix things.
 They’ll extend warmth and support.
 The state of self-acceptance is the same in many ways.
 So in life, try to be as comfortable as you can in your own skin and in your relationship to yourself with awareness of both your strengths and weaknesses.

 Self-acceptance is a position you take, available to you anytime you want.